fizzyizzy05/binary/README.md

 - Supports binary and decimal as input and output bases
     - Hexadecimal will be added with 0.2
 - Bit counter for binary values

+## Translations
+Binary uses [Weblate](https://hosted.weblate.org/projects/binary/binary-app/) for translations.
+Note that we're currently still in the trial period for Weblate.

+For automatically creating a .pot file everytime a new string is added, use update_translations.sh.
+This script was adapted from a from [Letterpress](https://gitlab.gnome.org/World/Letterpress/-/tree/main) by Gregor Niehl.

 ## Testing/building
 GNOME Builder is the recommended way to build and test this app.